Doctor of Theology (PhD) (Leuven)

-Prior to the public defence of the dissertation and with a view to providing evidence of the capacity to engage in independent theological research, doctoral candidates are obliged, in the context of the Doctoral Programme, to publish separate sections of their research work in the form of one or more scholarly articles.
+Prior to the public defence of the dissertation and with a view to providing evidence of the capacity to engage in independent theological research, doctoral candidates are obliged, in the context of the Doctoral Programme, to publish separate sections of their research work in the form of at least one international scholarly articles.

 While preparing their work for publication they are to submit their manuscript to their promoter for approval.
 If the promoter approves the submitted work for publication, it should then be offered to the editorial board of an academic journal.
 Journals connected with the Faculty of Theology and Religious Studies can be considered.